skivvyjs/skivvy/README.md

 	> _N.B.
 In the example above, the `hello-world::` package prefix is optional – `skivvy run greet` and `skivvy run welcome` would also work._

-## User guide
+## More information

-Check out the [Getting started with Skivvy](docs/guide/00-introduction.md) guide to get a thorough understand of how Skivvy works.
+Take a look at the [Getting started with Skivvy](docs/guide/00-introduction.md) guide to get a thorough understand of how it all works.
 Once you've had a skim through that, you should be all set to dive in.

 There are already a bunch of [pre-built packages](docs/public-packages.md) to suit most simple projects.
-All the same, if you want to go off-piste and roll your own build tasks, luckily that's as easy as writing [a single JavaScript function](docs/guide/04-writing-tasks.md).
+All the same, if you want to go off-piste and roll your own tasks, luckily that's as easy as writing [a single JavaScript function](docs/guide/04-writing-tasks.md).

 Good luck Skivvying!